Mosai-Sys/AIProjectScanner/README.md

 # AIProjectScanner
 A simple tool (PowerShell and Python versions) that scans a directory (and all its subdirectories) and exports the full structure into a single structured JSON file.
 The goal is to provide AI-friendly project representations, including metadata about large or binary files, without dumping huge amounts of raw data.

-# Export-Tree-ToJson

-A simple tool (PowerShell and Python versions) that scans a directory (and all its subdirectories) and exports the full structure into a single structured **JSON file**.
-The goal is to provide AI-friendly project representations, including metadata about large or binary files, without dumping huge amounts of raw data.

----

 ## Features

 * Recursively scans a chosen root directory and all subdirectories.